liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query/02-implementing-your-custom-finder-method-using-dynamic-query.markdown

 parameter.
 The `.setProjection(ProjectionFactoryUtil.property("guestbookId"))`
 projection changes the result set from a list of guestbook entries to a list of guestbook IDs.
-This is useful since guestbook IDs are much less expensive to retrieve than full guestbook entities and the guestbook IDs are all that the guestbook entry query requires.
+This is useful since guestbook IDs are much less expensive to retrieve than full guestbook entities, and the entry query only needs the guestbook IDs.

-Next is an order which applies to the list of entries returned by the `findByEntryNameGuestbookName` finder method:
+Next appears an order:

     Order order = OrderFactoryUtil.desc("modifiedDate");

-When this order is applied to a query, the list of results returned by the query are arranged in descending order of the query entity's `modifiedDate` attribute.
+This arranges the results list in descending order of the query entity's `modifiedDate` attribute.
 Thus the most recently modified entities (guestbook entries, in our example) appear first and the least recently modified entities appear last.

 Here's the second query: